5 Types of First Aid Shocks: Causes, Symptoms, and Treatment for Shock

 • Dizziness

-Hypovolemic shock, also known as a low volume shock, is a dangerous type of first aid shock that happens when you suddenly lose a lot of blood or fluids from your body.
+Hypovolemic shock, known as a low volume shock, is a dangerous type of first aid shock that happens when you suddenly lose a lot of blood or fluids from your body.
 If the blood volume gets too low, the organs in your body won’t be able to keep working.
 The most common cause of hypovolemic shock is blood loss when a major blood vessel bursts or when you’re seriously injured.
 This is called hemorrhagic shock.
-You can also get it from burns, heavy bleeding related to pregnancy, or even from severe vomiting and diarrhea.
-If left untreated, the victim may suffer from brain damage or death.
+It's caused by burns, heavy bleeding related to pregnancy, or even from severe vomiting and diarrhea.
+If left untreated, the victim suffers from brain damage or death.

 • Headache